matthiasronnau/matthiasronnau/README.md

 I am currently a graduate student at the University of California, Irvine, where I am studying Business Analytics.
 Prior to this I majored in Statistics at the University of California, Berkeley, where I graduated in the Spring of 2020.

+Currently I serve as a Program Ambassador, which means I represent the MSBA Program to potential admits during webinars, at hackathons, and at other events!
 I am focused on a Data Analytics track within the MSBA Program, where I am expanding my technical skills, improving my ability to handle and understand data, and widening my business domain expertise.
 If you have any questions shoot me an email at matthias.ronnau@uci.edu!

 <!--
 **matthiasronnau/matthiasronnau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.